ciaranj/plugin-simplecache/README.md

 - Improved concurrent hit performance (no longer contended)
 - Simplified and accelerated cache key generation (-75–88% time)
 - Achieved ~36% faster benchmarks overall and ~60% higher throughput

+## Platform Support

+**Unix/Linux/macOS only** - This plugin is not compatible with Windows due to Traefik's Yaegi interpreter security restrictions on `unsafe` and `syscall` packages required for atomic file operations on Windows.

 ## Configuration